 In recent decades there has been significant deregulation in many industries.
-A sector that remains heavily regulated is banking.
-Why is banking so heavily regulated?
-One reason is consumer protection but this is relatively minor.
+However, a sector that remains heavily regulated is banking.
+Why is this the case?
+One reason is consumer protection, but this is a relatively minor one.
 The main reason for banking regulation is to prevent financial crises.
-However, banking regulation is unusual compared to other types of regulation in that there is not wide agreement on what the market failure is that justifies regulation.
+However, banking regulation is unusual compared to other types of regulation in that there is no broad agreement on what the market failure is that justifies it.

-With other types of regulation there typically is agreement.
-For example, antitrust regulation is necessary to prevent the pernicious effects of monopoly.
-The market failure is the lack of competition.
-With environmental regulation, there is a missing market.
-Polluters do not have to pay a price to compensate the people they harm.
-If there was a market where they did have to do this there would be an efficient allocation of resources and no need for intervention.
-But there isn't such a market and it is necessary to regulate instead.
-In contrast, with banking what is the market failure that justifies so much regulation?
+With other types of regulation, there typically is agreement.
+For example, antitrust regulation is necessary to prevent the pernicious effects of monopoly, the market failure in this case being the lack of competition.
+With environmental regulation, there is a missing market: polluters do not have to pay a price to compensate the people they harm.
+If there were a market in which they did have to do so, there would be an efficient allocation of resources and no need for intervention.
+But there is no such a market, so it is necessary to regulate instead.
+In contrast, what is the market failure that justifies so much regulation of banking?
 The purpose of this paper is to address this question and examine the implications for the role of the financial system as a shock absorber or amplifier.

-Many banking regulations in the U.S. were originally introduced as a reaction to the banking crises in the early 1930's and the perception that these were an important contributing factor to the severity of the Great Depression.
-The experience was so awful that it was widely agreed that this must never be allowed to happen again and extensive banking regulation was introduced as a result.
-The regulation wasn't guided by theory but instead was a series of piecemeal reforms.
+Many banking regulations in the United States were originally introduced as a reaction to the banking crises in the early 1930s and the perception that these were an important contributing factor to the severity of the Great Depression.
+The experience of the Depression was so awful that it was widely agreed that it must never be allowed to happen again, and extensive banking regulation was introduced as a result.
+The regulation was not guided by theory but was rather a series of piecemeal reforms.
 In many European countries, such as France and Sweden, the response was much stronger and involved government ownership of the banking sector.
-Either through regulation or public ownership the banking sector was highly controlled.
+Through either regulation or public ownership, the banking sector was highly controlled.

 These reforms were very successful in terms of preventing banking crises.
-From 1945-1971 there was only one banking crisis in the world.
-That was in Brazil in 1962 when it occurred together with a currency crisis.
-Apart from that there was not a single banking crisis (see Bordo et al. (2001)).
-The reason that crises were prevented is that risk taking and competition were controlled so much that the financial system ceased to perform its function of allocating resources efficiently.
-The financial repression that resulted from excessive regulation and public ownership eventually led to pressures for financial liberalization.
-Starting in the 1970's, regulations were lifted and in many countries with government ownership banks were privatized.
+From 1945-71, there was only one banking crisis in the world.
+That was in Brazil in 1962, and occurred together with a currency crisis.
+Apart from that there was not a single banking crisis (Bordo et al (2001)).
+The reason that crises were prevented is that risk-taking and competition were controlled so much that the financial system ceased to perform its function of allocating resources efficiently.
+The financial repression that resulted from excessive regulation and public ownership eventually led to pressures for financial liberalisation.
+Starting in the 1970s, regulations were lifted, and in many countries with government ownership banks were privatised.